ProjectLighthouseCAU/beacon/README.md

 - an empty path lists the whole tree from the root directory
 - requires READ permission

+##### LINKS
+Lists the links of a single resource, if PATH is specified and is a resource.
+Lists all links, if PATH is empty [].

 ##### GET
 Returns the current content of the resource at the path inside the response payload
 - requires READ permission